opencrvs/opencrvs-core/packages/dashboards/README.md

 `yarn start` – Starts Metabase in port http://localhost:4444 `yarn db:shell` - Open a SQL shell for the database Metabase created

+### Default credentials

+These are the default credentials for logging in to Metabase

+- Username: `user@opencrvs.org`
+- Password: `m3tabase`